Jul 29, 2024 | ENGINEERING ODD BITS, Uncategorized

 In other companies these dangers are just part of the working environment – until something goes wrong and there is an incident.

 I would also comment that in several companies I did contract work for, the maintenance fitters would keep their own detailed records of machine issues and repairs, typically hand written in note books.
 Generally they were very protective of this information.
 In their eyes they owned this data and it was not to be shared with anyone.
 This went some way to protecting their positions at the companies.
 And as long as the machines ran OK – this was not an issue with senior management who generally where focused on other issues.
-I my view it was poor practice – but it seemed to work for them. – Most of the time!!
+In my view it was poor practice – but it seemed to work for them. – Most of the time!!

 See attached links for some typical examples –